NATIONAL DEFENCE ACADEMY OF LATVIA

 Security Research and Innovation Center

-Presentation of the book “Democratic Resilience in the Baltics, Vol. 2.”
+The book “Democratic Resilience in the Baltics, Vol. 2.”

 Library